-Execute the scripher command to encrypt a password of a user for forcibly stopping the Bare Metal server of FJcloud-Baremetal.
-For details on how to use the scripher command, refer to the manual page of "scripher."
+Execute the sfcipher command to encrypt a password of a user for forcibly stopping the Bare Metal server of FJcloud-Baremetal.
+For details on how to use the sfcipher command, refer to the manual page of "sfcipher."

-'''

 sfcipher -c

-'''

 If a password is "k5admin\$":